 Huson is a tiny town located in the state of Montana.
 With a population of 256 people and just one neighborhood, Huson is the 136th largest community in Montana.

-When you are in Huson, you'll notice that it is more blue-collar than most other communities in America.
-77.27% of Huson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Huson is generally considered to be a blue-collar town.
+65.52% of the Huson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Huson is a town of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Huson who work in personal care services (13.64%), law enforcement and fire fighting (9.09%), and office and administrative support (0.00%).
+There are especially a lot of people living in Huson who work in personal care services (20.69%), law enforcement and fire fighting (13.79%), and office and administrative support (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Huson has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Huson has few renters and college students.
 But the biggest reason it is quieter in Huson than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Huson may be for you.